 Once you can handle the baked potatoes, get them out of the Foodi and slice the top of each potato to fill with all your fixin’s.
 The dolled up potatoes you see in photos have shredded cheddar, chopped bacon, and scallions.
 But the world is your oyster.
 Go crazy.

-If you’re looking for something extra, check out my air fryer twice baked potatoes.
+If you’re looking for something extra, check out the twice baked potatoes I mentioned above.
 They use fat free Greek yogurt, center cut bacon, and fresh parsley to make a healthier twice baked potato filling that’s indistinguishable from regular versions.
 You could also stuff your baked potato with some of my high protein chili or Instant Pot turkey chili.

 That should cover everything.
 If you have a question about making Ninja Foodi baked potatoes I didn’t cover, drop a comment at the bottom of this post.
 And if you’re looking for more air fryer side dishes, check out my post with 5 ways to make air fryer brussels sprouts or low carb air fryer carrot fries.